CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab05.md

     ![](../Images/l5t3p2.png)

     >**Note:** The answers may be fairly generic.
-Remember we want to create a chat application that inspires people to travel.
+Remember, we want to create a chat application that inspires people to travel.

 1. Update the system message in the setup pane with the following prompt and then click on **Apply changes**: